Tunisian Crochet Series: Beginning Techniques

 Repeat row 1 for entire project.

-So you can see that it really is a combo but it does look more like a knitting pattern than a crochet pattern.
+So you can see that it really is a combination but it does look more like a knitting pattern than a crochet pattern.

 Materials Needed for Tunisian Crochet